johnkary/johnkary.net/_posts/2009-12-08-keeping-your-users-trust-in-web-applications.md

 I'm going to guess the majority of us building unique web applications aren't in the market of sharing our users' data with a third-party.
 We just need a way to track them in our `user` table.
 But how do our users know this?

 Sure, they could read the privacy policy, but nobody *wants* to wade through legalese.
 There are a million apps out there I could sign up for.
 I just want to use the app.
 Let me in.
 Check.
 Done.
-But when given a long privacy policy, I can't help but think, "...I don't know what I'm agreeing to, but I'll give these guys the benefit of the doubt."
+But when given a long privacy policy, I can't help but think, "&hellip;I don't know what I'm agreeing to, but I'll give these guys the benefit of the doubt."

 I feel much better if I'm given a friendly note on the sign up form: "We don't share your info, promise!"
 In fact, I will usually trust a company *even more* if they come right out and say it, rather than hiding behind a privacy policy checkbox.